IN1GHTM4R3/ns-loadingscreen/README.md

 ## Please note

-- I have built the loading screen for resolution of 1080p.
+- I have built the loading screen for resolution of 1080p. -(Pushed a patch to fix for dynamic background based on viewport)

 - If you have a higher res, I am gonna work on making it more responsive.
 If you want to convert for your size ratio by all means.